Fishing Report - October 7, 2021

 and Ahnapee rivers and of course the Sturgeon Bay ship canal.
 Casting and trolling spoons,

 plugs, casting and jigging with plastics and soaking spawn all options there.

 Thanks again to all the local guides, local fishermen and visiting fishermen that share

 information with us so we can provide the most accurate and informative report possible.

 Be safe, have fun and good luck fishing everybody.

-*This report is updated on a weekly basis.
+*This report is updated mulitple time per month.
 Audio version on WDOR is updated multiple times per week.
 Click

 WDOR logo above to access audio version.